 - Slow healing sores or frequent infections

-- Individuals who have an inactive lifestyle (being physically active less than three times a week)
+- Being physically active less than three times a week

 Can Diabetes be Prevented?

-People with diabetes risk factors are at risk of developing type 2 diabetes; however, progression to type 2 diabetes is NOT inevitable.
+People with diabetes risk factors are at greater risk of developing Type 2 diabetes, however, developing Type 2 diabetes is not inevitable.

-- Follow up – see your primary care physician for control of blood pressure and cholesterol
+- Follow-up – check with your primary physician for control of blood pressure and cholesterol

 To learn more, explore the numerous general and professional diabetes resources listed on the right-hand side of this page.